 Introduction

 The most important step in making hay is to spread the grass out to dry properly.
 But how can you quickly gather large amounts of loose hay?
 A hay rake will be your best helper.
-In this article, I will introduce a few types of hay rakes to help you choose the right one for you and improve your work efficiency!
+In this article, I will introduce you to several types of hay rakes to help you choose the machine that suits you and improve your work efficiency!

 What is a Hay Rake